venkatapavan318/venkatapavan318/README.md

 # 💫 About Me:

+ HI ,
-I am vangara venkata pavan .
-I born and raised in Chirala , Thotavaripalem ,i did my schooling in Thotavaripalem SRI SAI VIDHYANIKETHAN HIGH SCHOOL in 2017 .
-And diploma in CHIRALA ENGINEEING COLLEGE CHIRALA  in the stream of mechanical engineering complete in 2020 .
-After i did my graduation in 2023 .
+I am vangara venkata pavan .I did my graduation in 2023 .
 ST.ANN'S COLLEGE OF ENGINEERING AND TECHNOLOGY in the stream of mechanical engineering.
-Now i have interested in software developer  but  i have to learn a some developing Programming language skills they are python core and python advanced , java , c , javascript .
+Now i have interest in software developer  but  i have to learn a some developing Programming language skills they are python core and python advanced , java , c , javascript .
 Some web technologies are learn for basic they are  html and css , bootstrap .